NottyNo/NyraNetworkBot/README.md

 # NyraNetworkBot

-Personal Discord bot built with [discord.js](https://discord.js.org/) for my own server - moderation and utility commands, with a leveling system on the way.
+Personal Discord bot built with [discord.js](https://discord.js.org/) for a friends' server - moderation and utility commands, with a leveling system on the way.

 ##  Features